-Choosing between Dremel Stylo vs Dremel 4000 may be a difficult exercise.
-I have used both rotary tools, and there is a lot that I can add to the conversation.
-There are key features to look at as you compare the two.
-These are power, speed, weight, mobility, flexibility, and ease of use.
-As you go through the mentioned features, match them with your needs.
-More details on the above tools are to follow in this article.
+Choosing between Dremel Stylo vs Dremel 4000 can be a difficult task.
+I have used both rotary tools, and there’s a lot I can contribute to this topic.
+There are some important features to look for when comparing the two tools.
+These are power, speed, weight, portability, flexibility, and ease of use.
+As you go through the above features, you should match them with your needs.
+More details about the above tools follow in this article.

 Overview of the Dremel Stylo

-Dremel stylo is a rotary tool that is lightweight and comfortable, and it is ideal for hobbyists.
+Dremel Stylo is a rotary tool that is lightweight, comfortable, and ideal for hobbyists.
 Being an easy-to-use tool does not compromise its versatility.
 It is a classic tool that belongs to Dremel and comes with unique features.